sosedoff/lxc-ruby/README.md

 - 0.8.0-rc1
 - 0.8.0-rc2 - in works

-For testing purposes you can use [Vagrant](http://vagrantup.com/) or [VirtualBox](https://www.virtualbox.org/).
-Most of functionality was tested on Ubuntu 11.x / 12.04.
-Additional boxes could be found [here](http://www.vagrantbox.es/)
+For testing purposes you can use [Vagrant](http://vagrantup.com/) with [VirtualBox](https://www.virtualbox.org/).
+Most of functionality was tested on 64-bit Ubuntu 11.10 and 12.04.
+Additional boxes could be found [here](http://www.vagrantbox.es/).

 ## Installation